sappkevin/netflix_tech_assessment/README.md

 - These scripts are designed to run on Unix-based or MacOS systems.

+## Future Enhancements
+1) Create Github Actions to perform Google API tasks - must be fast jobs (limited by Github resources allocated)
+2) Can create a Dockerfile for more advanced tasks or moving bigger jobs to GKS
+3) Add a dashboard, Python Graph, or website (Firebase UI) to visualize the data using Grafana or Prometheus
+4) Add more logging to use for data needed to create self-healing
+5) Add feature to send scheduled email reports
+6) Use Google Function to scheduled runs
+7) Log actions to a database for rollback or replaying changes

 ## References

 1. [Google Drive API v3 Documentation](https://developers.google.com/drive/api/v3/about-sdk)